maxgalbu/xbmc.plugin.video.nba/Readme.md

 =======================

 ### Changelog:
-    0.6.5-  added home/away feeds
+    0.6.6-  the archive and condensed games work again, but require Gotham 0.6.5-  added home/away feeds
             fix highlight and top plays on frodo nba tv live: force the right bitrate by getting the xml first